-For decades, we believed genes created diseases and that there’s no way of avoiding our so-called hereditary curses.
+For decades, we were taught to believe that genes create disease and that there’s no way of avoiding our so-called, hereditary curses.
 We assumed that we’re doomed by our DNA and that there’s no escape.
 Misconceptions such as these, are being blown out the water by the latest findings in science.
-We’re living in exciting times, indeed, as we’re not only dissolving generational curses but transcending the concept altogether.
+We’re living in exciting times, indeed, as we’re beginning to transcend the concept of generational curses altogether.

-Genes create proteins and proteins are responsible for the structure and function of our body.
-When we’re living in elevated emotional states such as joy and appreciation, our genes respond by creating healthy proteins equal to those emotions.
-The autonomic nervous system begins to heal and restore the body, and the immune system is also strengthened when we live in joy and appreciation.
+Genes create proteins, which are responsible for the structure and function of our body.
+When we embody elevated emotions such as compassion and appreciation, our genes respond by creating healthier and stronger proteins that are equal to those emotions.
+The autonomic nervous system then begins to heal and restore the body, and the immune system is also strengthened when we live positive states.

-Conversely, when we live via the hormones of stress, the survival gene signalled uses up all of the bodies life force energy because it believes it needs to run, fight or hide to survive.
-The genes created as a result of the stress response aren’t of good quality─this is how overindulgence in the hormones of stress breaks down the physical body, creating disease, simply because the body is being fed weaker proteins, which aren’t able to maintain the basic functions and structure of the body.
+Conversely, when we live in the hormones of stress, the survival gene signalled by the state uses up all of our life force energy because it believes it needs to run, fight or hide to survive.
+As a result of indulging in the stress response, the genes created aren’t of good quality─this is how overindulgence in the hormones of stress breaks down the body, creating disease, simply because the body is being fed weaker proteins, which aren’t able to maintain the basic functions and structure of the body.

-Conditions such as stress and anxiety break the body down due to the maladaptive inner environment they generate over time.
-Being conscious of one’s emotional state is the first step one must take if they prefer to live a life of joy, vibrant health and wellbeing.
+Chronic forms of stress and anxiety break the body down due to the maladaptive inner environment they generate over time.
+Being conscious of one’s emotional state is the first step one must take if they prefer to live a life, full of joy, vibrant health and wellbeing.

-You’re human─we all get triggered as I just wrote.
-What matters isn’t that you’re triggered, but how long you choose to dwell in the stress response once you are.
-Shortening the refractory periods of negative emotional states begins the process of starving your cells of the addictive hormones generated in the brain the moment the survival gene is activated.
-The more you live in joy and appreciation then you’re body and cells respond positively to the new environment you’re giving them.
+We’re human, we all get startled by life.
+What matters isn’t the fact that you’re triggered, but how long you choose to dwell in those fear-based emotions.
+Shortening the refractory periods of negative states is the beginning of the process of starving your blood cells of the addictive neuropeptides released in the brain the moment the survival gene is activated.
+The more you live in joy and appreciation, your body and cells can respond positively to the new, inner environment you’re feeding them.
 Your body can be an inferno of hellish, tumultuous emotions or a utopia of light, joy and bliss.
-The choice becomes yours once you become conscious of your emotional state.
+The choice becomes yours once you become conscious of how to self-regulate your emotional state.

 In 2017, I was diagnosed with hypochondria and panic disorder by a therapist because I kept having panic attacks.
-Losing my best friend of fifteen years, who was my dog, only compounded on top of other issues, I was unconsciously suppressing for years.
-As I grew up, Mother called me a hypochondriac and often said I was just like her Father, my Grandfather, who also struggled with hypochondria himself.
+Losing my best friend of fifteen years, my dog, only compounded things on top of other issues, I was unconsciously suppressing for years.
+While growing up, Mother called me a hypochondriac and said I was just like her Father, my Grandfather, who struggled with hypochondria himself.

 At first, it was very uncomfortable.
 The moment I became fully conscious of that pattern, it got worse.
 Maybe that’s why they say; ignorance is bliss?
-The heart palpitations, sweaty palms, bouts of dizziness, sleepless nights seemed to get worse while I integrated the emotional pain trapped in my body due to believing I was someone I was not.
+The heart palpitations, sweaty palms, bouts of dizziness, sleepless nights seemed to get worse while I integrated the emotional pain trapped in my body due to believing that I was someone I’m not.

-I realised, through meditation and shadow work that I had a plethora of fear-based beliefs hijacking my perception, which were perpetuating the condition.
-Even though it was so painful and uncomfortable for me to stay the same, it felt just as difficult, at first, to leave the familiar and embrace the unknown.
+I realised, through meditation and shadow work that I had a plethora of fear-based beliefs hijacking my perception perpetuating the condition.
+Even though it was so painful and uncomfortable for me to stay the same, it felt just as difficult, at first, to leave the familiar and embrace a new set of feelings.

 My mind believed I was going to die every day for years.
-As I look back, I’m thankful for these times, as the stars can’t shine at their brightest unless darkness surrounds them.
-These so-called, dark days, showed me that I not only yearned to survive but also to thrive.
+As I look back, I’m thankful for those times, as stars can’t shine at their brightest unless they are encapsulated by darkness.
+Those so-called, dark days, showed me that I not only yearn to survive but also to thrive.

 “Repetition programmes the subconscious mind.
 You don’t have to think about how to open the refrigerator door, for example, as you’ve done it so many times that it’s become automatic.
 The subconscious is the habit mind, which isn’t a bad thing in and of itself.
 It also contains a host of mental and emotional patterns, that have a considerable impact, not only your behaviour but also the kind of people and situations you attract in your life.